 Advertisement

-Dogs bark at people for many reasons
+Dogs bark at people for many reasons, with instinct and genetics playing a part.

 © Pixabay